avinashkarn/avikarn.com/aboutme.md

 <p class="about-text">
 <span class="fa fa-envelope about-icon"></span>
-Let’s connect if you want to collaborate and or exchange ideas!Follow the social media links given below or drop a mail <a target="_blank" href="mailto:avi.karn6@gmail.com">here</a>.
+Let’s connect if you want to collaborate and or exchange ideas!
+Follow the social media links or drop a mail in the below form:
 </p>

 <hr>